Ir para o conteúdo Ir para o rodapé

 The real financial impact

-In the United States, slow execution becomes expensive because customer acquisition costs are high.
+In the United States, slow execution becomes expensive because customer acquisition costs are high — weak sales responsiveness in the US means paying for leads you never convert.

 When your company generates leads through: